GSA-TTS/FAC/docs/product/roadmap.md

 * **Lightweight ATO (LATO)** - We believe we qualify for a "lightweight" ATO for our intial release, which will take less time.
 * **Common Stack** - We believe the use of a widely known gov stack (Django, Cloud.gov, Login.gov, S3) will make our ATO process smoother
 * **Public Data** - We believe the public nature of federal audit data with limited PII will not present significant data privacy issues in ATO.
 We don't believe we'll need SORN.
-* **Walking Skeleton** - We will pursue a "walking skeleton" approach to (L)ATO where we get a wide array of features in place at a basic level when we begin the (L)ATO process, then build them out while the process begins.
-The following list is a minimum of what we believe we need to implement to begin our (L)ATO process:
-  * Login.gov - Authenticate via Login.gov
-  * Forms to collect audit data - Forms accept data and write to a database
-  * Upload PDFs - You can upload a PDF and store it on S3
-  * Excel Spreadsheets - You can upload an Excel spreaksheet and data is parsed from it
-  * API - There is a public API with SF-SAC data
-  * Admin backend - You can log in to an admin interface to see a list of SAC submissions
+* **Documentation Resources** - We have a security engineer coming onboard to help document security features in a SSP Template
 * **Batched subsequent releases** - We must be thoughtful about the ATO implications of subsequent releases.
 We understand we can do minor improvements and bug fix releases without updating our ATO, but launching major new features will require us to update it.
 For that reason, we'll likely batch major new features into major releases.
+We also may incorporate incorporate a "walking skeleton" approach in an initial release to cover subsequent releases.